BOSS294/-FilterScript-B-Location-v0.1/README.md

 - You can click other player names and get their locations
 - You can use /location command which will send your location in global chat

-Includes used
+Includes Used
-a_samp -- Thanks to samp team
+a_samp - thanks to samp team
-Zcmd   -- Thanks to Zex
+zcmd   - thanks to Zex
-B-Colors -- Thanks to Bo$$
+B-Colors - thanks to Bo$$
 Officaly uplaoded on
 - https://ultra-h.com/portal